-Minalungao National Park is one of the underrated destinations near Metro Manila.
+Minalungao National Park is one of the underrated destinations in the Philippines.
 Ironic as it may seem, but we knew so little about it before we got to the place.
 When my travel buddies asked me what to expect from the National Park, all I could say was — There are limestones, a river, and maybe a bit of trekking.

 When we arrived at the National Park, we were dumbfounded by its beauty.
 Only then did we realize that the National Park couldn’t be simply described in just a few words.

 Minalungao National Park is located at Nueva Ecija, a province in Central Luzon, Philippines.
 It is part of General Tinio township (also known as Papaya) and is a 3 – 4 hour ride from Metro Manila.
 There were thirteen of us, and we just thought it would be more practical to take a van getting there.

 However, if you’ll have to backpack your way there, you’ll have to ride a bus in Metro Manila to Cabanatuan, Nueva Ecija.
 Then ask the bus operator to drop you off at Gapan.
 From there, take a jeepney to General Tinio.
 Thereafter, you can hire a tricycle to bring you to the Park.
 Roughly, it will cost you PhP 1,000 – 2,000 per person to go there and back to Manila.

 It is also best that you arrive in Minalungao at around 8:00 AM, at the latest, for the following reasons:

 1. The bamboo rafts which will also serve as your cottage afloat the river, are quite limited in number;